 It is true that in some Muslim communities and some Muslim-majority countries, leaving Islam carries severe social and legal consequences.
 People have been ostracised, threatened, and in the worst cases killed.
 These facts are real and they are serious.
 They cannot be defended.

-But the question is whether these consequences are features of the religion or failures of communities that claim the religion.
+The question is whether these consequences are features of the religion or failures of communities that claim the religion.
 Consider what the Quran actually says:

 The verse does not say: no compulsion except for apostates.
 It states a principle about religion itself.
 Conviction that is forced is not conviction.
 A God who wants genuine submission knows that genuine submission cannot be coerced.

 Communities that threaten or harm people who leave are violating the Quran’s explicit principle.
 They are not implementing Islam.
-They are implementing tribal honour culture using Islamic language — which is a very different thing, and a distinction the tradition’s own texts make available.
+They are implementing tribal honour culture using Islamic language, which is a very different thing, and a distinction the tradition’s own texts make available.

 The Quran condemns blind following

-Cultic psychology relies on taqlid — following without understanding.
+Cultic psychology relies on taqlīd (following without understanding).
 The Quran repeatedly attacks exactly this:

 What the comparison is actually doing